Guns for Antigua: Aftermath

-Following the report of the Commission, there were protests in Antigua with signs proclaiming "The Birds Must Go," which resulted in Vere Bird Jr resigning as Minister of Public Works.
+Following the report of the Commission, there were protests in Antigua and Barbuda with signs proclaiming "The Birds Must Go," which resulted in Vere Bird Jr resigning as Minister of Public Works.
 He was also barred from holding public office.

 Klein was put on trial at the Jerusalem Magistrate's Court for three counts of exporting military equipment and expertise without the requisite licenses.
 Klein pleaded guilty and was convicted in late November 1990.
 During the trial, he explained that he pleaded guilty "to put an end to the witch hunt running rampant in some of the press, based on rumours and speculation which are harming the state and me."
 He claimed he had acted "in good faith and in the belief that my actions were within the law.".

 Walker was dismissed by Vere Bird Sr from his position as ADF commander.